awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-launch-template.md

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

-1. On the navigation pane, under **INSTANCES**, choose **Launch Templates**\.
+1. On the navigation pane, under **Instances**, choose **Launch Templates**\.

 1. Choose **Create launch template**\.
 Enter a name and provide a description for the initial version of the launch template\.

 1. Under **Auto Scaling guidance**, select the check box to have Amazon EC2 provide guidance to help create a template to use with Amazon EC2 Auto Scaling\.

-1. Under **Launch template contents**, fill out each required field and any optional fields to use as your instance launch specification\.
+1. Under **Launch template contents**, fill out each required field and any optional fields as needed\.

-   1. **Amazon machine image \(AMI\)**: Choose the ID of the AMI from which to launch the instances\.
-You can search through all available AMIs, or from the **Quick Start** list, select from one of the commonly used AMIs in the list\.
-If you don't see the AMI that you need, you can [find a suitable AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/finding-an-ami.html), make note of its ID, and specify it as a custom value\.
+   1. **Application and OS Images \(Amazon Machine Image\)**: Choose the ID of the AMI from which to launch the instances\.
+You can search through all available AMIs, or from the **Recent** or **Quick Start** list, select an AMI\.
+If you don't see the AMI that you need, you can choose **Browser more AMIs** to browse the full AMI catalog\.

+   1. For **Instance type**, choose a single instance type that is compatible with the AMI\.
+To configure advanced options, choose **Advanced**\.

-   1. For **Instance type**, you can either select an instance type, or you can specify instance attributes and let Amazon EC2 Auto Scaling identify the instance types with those attributes\.
-For more information, see [Creating an Auto Scaling group using attribute\-based instance type selection](create-asg-instance-type-requirements.md)\.
+      Use advanced options to support the use of multiple instance types when using attribute\-based instance type selection\.
+For more information, see [Create an Auto Scaling group using attribute\-based instance type selection](create-asg-instance-type-requirements.md)\.
+Manually choosing instance types is not supported when creating a launch template for an Auto Scaling group\.

-      + **Instance type**: Ensure that the instance type is compatible with the AMI that you've specified\.
-For more information, see [Instance types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html)\.
-      + **Advanced**: To specify instance attributes and let Amazon EC2 identify the instance types with those attributes, choose **Advanced**, and then choose **Specify instance type attributes**\.
+      To use attribute\-based instance type selection, choose **Specify instance type attributes**, and specify the following options:
-        + **Number of vCPUs**: Enter the minimum and maximum number of vCPUs for your compute requirements\.
+      + **Number of vCPUs**: Enter the minimum and maximum number of vCPUs\.
 To indicate no limits, enter a minimum of 0, and leave the maximum blank\.
-        + **Amount of memory \(MiB\)**: Enter the minimum and maximum amount of memory, in MiB, for your compute requirements\.
+      + **Amount of memory \(MiB\)**: Enter the minimum and maximum amount of memory, in MiB\.
 To indicate no limits, enter a minimum of 0, and leave the maximum blank\.
-        + Expand **Optional instance type attributes** and choose **Add attribute** to express your compute requirements in more detail\.
+      + Expand **Optional instance type attributes** and choose **Add attribute** to further limit the types of instances that can be used to fulfill your desired capacity\.
 For information about each attribute, see [InstanceRequirementsRequest](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_InstanceRequirementsRequest.html) in the *Amazon EC2 API Reference*\.
       + **Resulting instance types**: You can view the instance types that match the specified compute requirements, such as vCPUs, memory, and storage\.

-          \(Optional\) To exclude instance types, choose **Add attribute**, and from the **Attribute** list, choose **Excluded instance types**\.
+      + \(Optional\) To exclude instance types, choose **Add attribute**, and from the **Attribute** list, choose **Excluded instance types**\.
 From the **Attribute value** list, select the instance types to exclude\.

    1. \(Optional\) **Key pair \(login\)**: Specify a [key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html)\.

-1. \(Optional\) Under **Network settings**, do the following:

-   1. **Networking platform**: Choose whether to launch instances into a VPC or EC2\-Classic, if applicable\.
-However, the network type and Availability Zone settings of the launch template are ignored for Amazon EC2 Auto Scaling in favor of the settings of the Auto Scaling group\.

-   1. **Security groups**: Choose one or more [security groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html), or leave blank and configure one or more security groups as part of the network interface\.
+   1. \(Optional\) **Network settings**: Choose one or more [security groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html), or leave blank and configure one or more security groups as part of the network interface\.
 Each security group must be configured for the VPC that your Auto Scaling group will launch instances into\.
-If you're using EC2\-Classic, you must use security groups created specifically for EC2\-Classic\.

       If you don't specify any security groups in your launch template, Amazon EC2 uses the [default security group](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#DefaultSecurityGroup)\.
 By default, this security group doesn't allow inbound traffic from external networks\.

-1. \(Optional\) For **Storage \(Volumes\)**, specify volumes to attach to the instances in addition to the volumes specified by the AMI \(**Volume 1 \(AMI Root\)**\)\.
-To add a new volume, choose **Add new volume**\.
+   1. \(Optional\) **Configure storage**: Update the storage configuration\.
+The default storage configuration is determined by the AMI and the instance type\.
+To configure advanced options, choose **Advanced**\.

+      Use advanced options to review and configure the following:

       1. **Volume type**: The type of volume depends on the instance type that you've chosen\.
 Each instance type has an associated root device volume, either an Amazon EBS volume or an instance store volume\.
 For more information, see [Amazon EC2 instance store](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/InstanceStorage.html) and [Amazon EBS volumes](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumes.html) in the *Amazon EC2 User Guide for Linux Instances*\.

       1. **Device name**: Specify a device name for the volume\.

       1. **Snapshot**: Enter the ID of the snapshot from which to create the volume\.

       1. **Size \(GiB\)**: For Amazon EBS\-backed volumes, specify a storage size\.
 If you're creating the volume from a snapshot and don't specify a volume size, the default is the snapshot size\.

       1. **Volume type**: For Amazon EBS volumes, choose the [volume type](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html)\.

       1. **IOPS**: With a Provisioned IOPS SSD volume, enter the maximum number of input/output operations per second \(IOPS\) that the volume should support\.

       1. **Delete on termination**: For Amazon EBS volumes, choose whether to delete the volume when the associated instance is terminated\.

       1. **Encrypted**: Choose **Yes** to change the encryption state of an Amazon EBS volume\.
 The default effect of setting this parameter varies with the choice of volume source, as described in the following table\.
 In all cases, you must have permission to use the specified AWS KMS key\.
 For more information about specifying encrypted volumes, see [Amazon EBS encryption](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html) in the *Amazon EC2 User Guide for Linux Instances*\.
 **Encryption outcomes**
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/autoscaling/ec2/userguide/create-launch-template.html)

          \* If [encryption by default](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html#encryption-by-default) is enabled, all newly created volumes \(whether or not the **Encrypted** parameter is set to **Yes**\) are encrypted using the default KMS key\.
 Setting both the **Encrypted** and **Key** parameters allows you to specify a non\-default KMS key\.

       1. **Key**: If you chose **Yes** in the previous step, optionally enter the KMS key you want to use when encrypting the volumes\.
 Enter a KMS key that you previously created using the AWS Key Management Service\.
 You can paste the full ARN of any key that you have access to\.
 For information about setting up key policies for your customer managed keys, see the [AWS Key Management Service Developer Guide](https://docs.aws.amazon.com/kms/latest/developerguide/) and the [Required AWS KMS key policy for use with encrypted volumes](key-policy-requirements-EBS-encryption.md)\.
 **Note**
 Providing a KMS key without also setting the **Encrypted** parameter results in an error\.

-1. For **Instance tags**, specify tags by providing key and value combinations\.
+   1. For **Resource tags**, specify tags by providing key and value combinations\.
 You can tag the instances, the volumes, or both\.
 If you specify instance tags in your launch template and then you choose to propagate your Auto Scaling group's tags to its instances, all the tags are merged\.
 If the same tag key is specified for a tag in your launch template and a tag in your Auto Scaling group, then the tag value from the group takes precedence\.

-1. To change the default network interface, see [Changing the default network interface](#change-network-interface)\.
+1. To change the default network interface, see [Change the default network interface](#change-network-interface)\.
 Skip this step if you want to keep the default network interface \(the primary network interface\)\.

-1. To configure advanced settings, see [Configuring advanced settings for your launch template](#advanced-settings-for-your-launch-template)\.
+1. To configure advanced settings, see [Configure advanced settings for your launch template](#advanced-settings-for-your-launch-template)\.
 Otherwise, choose **Create launch template**\.

 1. To create an Auto Scaling group, choose **Create Auto Scaling group** from the confirmation page\.

-### Changing the default network interface<a name="change-network-interface"></a>
+### Change the default network interface<a name="change-network-interface"></a>

 This section shows you how to change the default network interface\.
 This allows you to define, for example, whether you want to assign a public IP address to each instance instead of defaulting to the auto\-assign public IP setting on the subnet\.